-In 1980 Malvin Weisberg needed to store the growing number of aborted baby bodies he was accumulating at his laboratory in Santa Monica.
-The number of bodies would eventually total over 16 thousand.
+In 1980 Malvin Weisberg needed to store the growing number of aborted baby bodies accumulating at his laboratory in Santa Monica.
+The number of bodies would eventually total over 16,000.
 Weisberg ordered a standard Martin container (20’x8’x8’) to be delivered to his Woodland Hills home.
 The container was kept in back of Weisberg’s house, next to his tennis courts.

 To make things worse, the driver was attacked by a dog, was bitten, and had to call animal control.

 Reached by the driver, Martin told him to wait and called a company with a large crane to go back up the narrow driveway.

 The second truck with the crane lifted the container up, deposited it on the original Martin truck, and the container was brought back from Woodland Hills to the Martin yard in Wilmington.

 A day or two later, Martin employees Hank Stolk and Ron Gillette went to empty out the steel box.

 Stolk said he thought it was like a war zone; formaldehyde and bodies spilled out of plastic buckets.